 It can be extremely stressful to expand at the wrong time, so make sure the increase in business isn’t anomalous and can be relied on to continue.
 Then it’s time for you to start making the necessary investments that will not only improve the service you offer, but these investments will allow you always to stay one step ahead of the demand.

 Firstly, make sure that your existing staff is happy working for you and aren’t making plans to leave, as you will need your current employees to help your train up the new intake.
 Also, you don’t want disgruntled staff putting new members off their work or otherwise demotivating them.

 Make sure your existing employees are happy with their pay and conditions, then brief them on a uniform training procedure and allow them to take responsibility for it, which could improve their confidence and competence.
 However, you should retain responsibility for the hiring process yourself, as you want to get to know the new intake as well as you can, both from their applications and from their interviews.

 One aspect of your business that could be frustrating or demoralizing your staff is the software you use, as it might be slow or confusing, particularly if it was inexpensive.

 Upgrade as much of the business’ software as you can.
-For example, you could save money by using an online HR system which employees can use to log their holidays and sick days without you having to employ an HR officer.
+For example, you could save money by using an online HR system or a specialized leave management software that employees can use to log their holidays and sick days without you having to employ an HR officer.

 You also need to think about how your customers are experiencing the software your business uses.
 Improve the way you come across to all potential customers by using a customer experience framework to hone your approach.